 Perhaps even more valuably, you could use these expiring domains as part of a broken link replacement strategy.
 Here’s the idea.

 After buying an expiring domain with ample authority, you’ll be able to use a backlink checker tool to audit your backlinks and see the dozens, or even hundreds of links that point to a site that is (or will soon be) dead.
 In other words, there are dozens to hundreds of broken links that need to be replaced.

-Reach out to the domain owners of these websites and notify them of their broken links.
+Reach out to the domain owners of other websites and notify them of their broken links.
 You can then offer your own onsite content, assuming it’s similar in nature, as a replacement.
 If you don’t have an onsite article that fits, you may be able to rework the content from the expiring domain.
 It’s a variation of link outreach that functions as a win-win for you and the domain owner with broken links.

 In a straightforward PBN, you’ll be using one site to pass secondary authority to your primary domain; the link juice from other sites gets filtered through the node and passed to your main website.
 But with this strategy, you’ll be capitalizing on a more diverse network of external publishers, getting links directly from them to fuel your primary domain.
 It’s also 100 percent white hat, so you’ll bear almost no risk of manual action from Google (unless something changes in their terms of service in the future).